 Degree Advancement Program Agreement with MTSU

-MTSU and Vol State have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Health Information Technology at Vol State to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
+MTSU and Volunteer State Community College have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Health Information Technology at Volunteer State Community College to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
 This degree is offered through MTSU's University College in cooperation with the Tennessee Board of Regents.

 MTSU provides a wealth of information about Degree Advancement Program on their website; including an information sheet about Health Information Technology.